• Skip to primary navigation

 • 4 rosemary sprigs, leaves picked and finely chopped

-Step by step
+Step by Step Instructions

-One: Peel the potatoes and put them in to a pan of boiling water and par boil for 6-7 minutes.
+One: Peel the potatoes and put them into a pan of boiling water and par boil for 6-7 minutes.
 Drain and then put back in the saucepan and shake them to rough the edges up.

 A saucepan containing chopped potatoes.